zvooz/-BCKY/README.md

 ### ^BCKY.B

 ^BCKY.B is a much longer, and possibly over-done extension to ^BCKY.A.
-It uses the comosition from [this post](https://www.reddit.com/r/wallstreetbets/comments/b6mudk/bcky_update_wsb_was_right_diversification_bad/).
+It uses the composition from [this post](https://www.reddit.com/r/wallstreetbets/comments/b6mudk/bcky_update_wsb_was_right_diversification_bad/).
 In addition to what is in ^BCKY.A, it has the following components:

 component|weight
 ---------|------